-Once the adjudicator has reviewed the investigative report and determined the outcome, the adjudicator will share the outcome with the Title IX Coordinator, who will then simultaneously notify both parties in writing of the outcome, any associated sanctions and/or directives, the rationale for the outcome and any sanctions or directives, and the findings of fact.
+Once the adjudicator has reviewed the investigative report and determined the outcome, the adjudicator will share the outcome with the Title IX Coordinator, who will then simultaneously notify both parties in writing of the outcome, any associated sanctions and/or directives, the rationale for the outcome and any sanctions or directives, the findings of fact, and appeal rights.

 Sanctioning outcomes/parameters may be impacted by the following criteria: severity of the violation, motivation of behavior, disciplinary record, and the impact of safety concerns to the greater campus community.

 XII.
-The Appeal ProcessAny appeal must be submitted in writing within five (5) business days from the date of the outcome notification.
-The grounds on which an appeal may be based are:
+The Appeal ProcessAny appeal must be submitted in writing to the Title IX Coordinator within five (5) business days from the date of the outcome notification.
+The eligible grounds on which an appeal may be based are:

 In order to effectuate an appeal, parties may request to review a copy of the investigative report and any adjudication statements pursuant to College policy governing privacy and access to personal information within five (5) business days from the date of the outcome notification.
-The investigative report and adjudication statements will be redacted to protect the privacy of personal and confidential information regarding all individuals other than the parties.
 Parties may request to have the time period for submitting an appeal extended to five (5) business days from the date of their viewing of the redacted investigative report.

 - Procedural error that substantially impacted the outcome;

 - New evidence that was unavailable at the time of the investigation and could substantially impact the outcome; and/or